-Edison is a small LEGO compatible and programmable robot.
+Edison is a small programmable robot that is compatible with LEGO products.

 Edison uses sensors and motors to interact with the world.
 In the images below you can see Edison's sensors, buttons and switches.

 Get to know Edison's sensors and buttons